 [former] Hadnall Independent (Congregational) Chapel

 I have not found a picture of this chapel yet, but when I do I will put it up here.
-In the meantime, an old map of Hadnall showing the location of the chapel is shown.
+In the meantime, old O.S. maps of Hadnall show the location of the chapel.
 There was preaching in a house and schoolroom in Hadnall from the last years of the 18th century, which continued until a proper chapel was built in 1832, at the expence of Dame Mary Hill of Hardwicke Grange.
 The foundation stone of the chapel was laid on the 22nd May 1832, and it opened for public worship on the 8th January 1833.
 A debt of about £40 still remained.
 The chapel was described in 1837 as a handsome new meeting-house, and in 1851 as a neat stone building.
 At the time of the 1851 Religious Census it had 140 free sittings and 75 "other" sittings i.e. rented.
 On Census Sunday 30 March 1851 they had 71 worshippers at their morning service, 95* at their afternoon one, and 40 at their evening one.
 The asterisk had a note saying "The afternoon service is held every alternate Sunday, so that the number given is the number that attended on Sunday 23 March 1851.
 Signed on 31 March by David James, Independent minister, Hadnall, n[ea]r Shrewsbury.
 On 27th December 1882 the chapel was licensed for the solemnization of marriages.
 In 1883 the chapel was renovated and a manse built at a cost of £650.
 By 1929 there were only 8 members left.
 In 1950 the chapel was still standing, but it was unused.
 When the road through the village was widened in the early 1960s the chapel was demolished and the bodies in the chapel burial ground were removed and reburied in the parish churchyard.
 In 1961 a record was made of the burials & gravestones in the chapel's burial ground, which covered burials from 1842-1934 (copy in the National Archives).